shibatch/oomstaller/README.md

 Specifies the interval at which memory usage of each process is checked and processes are controlled.

-`--thrash <minimum available memory (MB)>`     default: 256.0

-If the amount of available memory falls below the specified value, it is assumed that swap thrashing is occurring.

 `--show-stat`

 Displays statistics when finished.

 ### Tips

-Lowering the value of --thres results in increased time where some cores are not used in order to reduce memory usage.
-Increasing this value too much would increase the time where only a few processes can run due to swap thrashing.

-When the available memory is less than the value set by --thrash option, oomstaller assumes that swap thrashing is occurring and suspends all processes except the process occupying the largest amount of memory.
-This has the effect of minimizing swapping.

 Although oomstaller is designed primarily to suppress swapping during builds by suspending the build process, it can also be configured to